 The 12MP, listed in this table, are abbreviated with the first 3-4 letters of the single-letter abbreviation codes.

 Supplemental Table 9.
+T cell response by IVS ELIspot to 12MP at day 183, among evaluable patients, by HLA type